Connect with us

 Unresolved health equity issues

 Another major ethical question has to do with who would get access to these technologies.
-To distribute prenatal genome therapies equitably, technology developers and health care would need to address both cost and trust issues.
+To distribute prenatal genome therapies equitably, technology developers and health care systems would need to address both cost and trust issues.

-Take, for example, new gene-editing treatments for with sickle cell disease.
+Take, for example, new gene-editing treatments for children with sickle cell disease.
 This disease mostly affects Black families, who continue to face significant disparities and barriers in access to both prenatal care and general health care.

 Editing the fetus instead of a child or adult could potentially reduce health care costs.
 Since a fetus is smaller, practitioners would use fewer gene-editing materials with lower manufacturing costs.
 More than that, treating the disease early could reduce costs that the patient might accrue over a lifetime.